 Reading is a good habit; anyone who reads knows how to utilise time well and gain knowledge and a broader perspective of the world and beyond!
 There are uncountable books to start reading with, but you would be lucky if you get the book recommendation list by Bill Gates.
 Today we share some of the beautiful books that Bill Gates recommended everyone to read and cross this tide of the unpredictable pandemic.
 Be it to overcome a stressed mood, get a distraction or to increase knowledge in this tough time, get hold of the following reads to cheer up mood and get motivated.
 There are few of the books recommended by bill gates to read for enhancing your knowledge.

-Bill Gates Book Recommendations
+Bill Gates Current Activities

 This book is a memoir as well as a guide into handling and processing trauma.
 The writer, Dr Edith Eva Eger, was only sixteen years old when she, along with her family, was sent to Auschwitz.
 After facing and surviving unbelievable horrors, she shifted to the United States and became a therapist.
 The background and her experiences gave her a fantastic insight to offer suggestions to people on how to tackle difficult situations.